 In some cases, instead of the mean square, the median or means of other orders can be used.
 For example, the arithmetic mean will be less sensitive to anomalies than the root mean square, but more sensitive than the median.

-For SLAM the global consistency of the resulting trajectory is also important, which can be estimated by calculating the difference between the corresponding estimated and reference poses (Absolute error) in global frame.
+For SLAM the global consistency of the resulting trajectory is also important, which can be estimated by calculating the difference between the corresponding estimated and reference poses (Absolute error) in a global frame.
 Since the frames of reference for the estimated and reference trajectories may differ from each other, the first step is to align them with each other.
 This can be done using the analytical solution provided in \cite{horn1987closed}.
 The solution finds a transformation $ \mathbf {S} \in \mathrm {SE} (3) $ that minimizes the root-mean-square difference between $ \mathbf {P} _ {1: n} $ and $ \mathbf {Q} _ {1: n } $.
 Using this transformation, the difference between the poses can be calculated as:

-In practice, both metrics show strong correlation with each other.
-But we are interested in comparison of different trajectories with one reference Ground-True trajectory for the whole length.
-Therefore, the more intuitive Absolute Error is used most often as well as in our results section.

-For the calculation of trajectories and metrics, comparison EVO tool \cite{evo} was used.
-Exhaustive documentation, visualisation possibilities, and easy to use interface make it very convenient to compare a large number of results.
+In practice, both metrics show a strong correlation with each other.
+But the main interest is in the comparison of different trajectories with one reference ground-truth trajectory for the whole length.
+Therefore, the more intuitive Absolute Error is used most often as well as in the results section.
+For the calculation of trajectories and metrics, the comparison EVO tool \cite{evo} was used.
+Exhaustive documentation, visualisation possibilities, and easy-to-use interface make it very convenient to compare a large number of results.
 Another possible way to track the performance is to use the KITTI Vision Benchmark Suite \cite{KITTI} web page.
-It allows seeing the translation and rotation error of an algorithm in a web-table with more than a hundred different solutions, but it is limited to one dataset.
+It allows seeing the translation and rotation error of an algorithm in a web table with more than a hundred different solutions, but it is limited to one dataset.